RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

   </p>

   <p>
-    Ask any IT team member that is charged with &#8220;securing&#8221; anything and you&#8217;ll quickly find out that it is an extremely difficult, often thankless task.
+    Ask any IT team member that is charged with &#8220;securing&#8221; anything and you'll quickly find out that it is an extremely difficult, often thankless task.
 Even in a tightly controlled environment, it can be pretty tough, especially during times of extreme change, turnover, growth, etc.
   </p>

   <h3>